Delicious fungi available now

 Pleurotus djamor

-As we start warming up here in Falifornia, these flamboyant sub-tropical fungi are coming out to play.
+As we start warming up here in Falifornia, these flamboyant tropical fungi are coming out to play.
+Widespread in the tropics, they grow on anything from palms, rubber trees to bamboo.
 They’re a treat to grow with their beautiful shape and vibrant colour - even the mycelium turns pink as it matures and gets ready to fruit.
-They are delicious, with a classic oyster mushroom flavour, with some people saying that they have a slight seafoody or even salmon-like taste.
-We’re not so sure about that though - we like them best crispy like bacon.
+They are delicious, with a classic oyster mushroom flavour but a thicker texture.
+We like them best marinaded & crispy like bacon for breakfast.
 It’s worth noting that as they cook, they’ll lose that vibrant pink in favour of a rich creamy brown.
 You won’t mind that once you’re tucking in though.

 Pleurotus ostreatus var.
 Black Pearl

-Black Pearl Oyster Mushrooms are characterised by their rich brown, sometimes black, caps and thick pearly white stems.
+Black Pearl Oysters are characterised by their rich brown caps and thick creamy white stems.
 They are a hybrid of Pearl Oyster & King Oyster mushrooms and these beauties are the best of both worlds.
-With a firm texture, soft nutty taste and a tender, tasty stem, they’re a delicious culinary treat.
-They start out life as miniature King Oysters before maturing into a classic Pearl Oyster fruit body, and then, if nature takes its course, ending up as a delicious ragu.
+With a name like a pirate ship, a soft nutty taste and a meaty stem, they’re a delicious culinary treat.
+They start out life as miniature King Oysters before maturing into a majestic fruiting body.
+Then, if nature takes its course, ending up as a delicious ragu.
+If you’re lucky enough to get a fat one, try cutting the stalk into medallions, marinading with some seaweed & lemon juice and searing on a skillet - boom!
+Vegan scallops.

 Coral Tooth